 All persons paid through the University or other U.S. sources will need a U.S. social security number.
 J-1 exchange visitors are exempt from social security withholding (FICA) for their first two years in J status; however, they are not exempt from income tax withholding, and unless exempt by treaty, exchange visitors must pay income tax.
 All persons employed in the United States must file tax returns even if tax exempt.
 Most must file form 1040NR or 1040NR-EZ.
 If there are questions regarding tax regulations, the visitor may attend tax workshops sponsored by the Office of International Student & Scholar Services or have the exchange visitor contact the IRS directly.

-Please call the Office of International Student & Scholar Services at 607-777-2510 or send an email message email@example.com you have any questions about these procedures or follow-up requirements.
+Please call the Office of International Student & Scholar Services at 607-777-2510 or send an email message to firstname.lastname@example.org if you have any questions about these procedures or follow-up requirements.